lsblakk/pystar/docs/badges/badge_djangoapp.rst

 #.
 Remember:

-    - "commit your work" means "add and commit it to the local repository
+    - "commit your work" means "add and commit it to the local repository on your computer"
-    - "push your work" means "git push it to github"
+    - "push your work" means "git push it to github" (if your computer explodes, there will still be a copy of your code on github!)

 Part 4:  Configure your Django Project